Call for unification of Left parties echoes at CPI(M) meeting in Kerala | Politics

 Call for unification of Left parties echoes at CPI(M) meeting in Kerala

-Their greetings reflect our mutual desire and resolve to strengthen Left unity, Yechury said.Although both the parties have often raised the matter since 1964, when the undivided CPI was split into two over China-Russia tensions and communist doctrinal differences, nothing has materialised yet, he said.
+Their greetings reflect our mutual desire and resolve to strengthen Left unity, Yechury said.Although both the parties have often raised the matter since 1964, when the undivided CPI was split into two over China-Russia tensions and communist doctrinal differences, nothing has materialised yet.

 - Country: